Overview and Description

 Gaps in Knowledge/Evidence Base

 The current standards of care for peripheral nerve injury is based on serial examinations and/or electrodiagnostics.
-There is significant room for improvement in the development of more formal diagnostic tools, aiding prognostication for these difficult and sometimes severe injuries.
+There is significant room for improvement in the development of more formal diagnostic tools, aiding prognostication for these difficult and severe injuries.
 In addition, cost-effective approaches to following progress to recovery are needed.
-For the treatment of traumatic nerve injuries, future research in pharmacologic interventions and gene therapy needs to be expanded to human subjects.
+For the treatment of traumatic nerve injuries, research in pharmacologic interventions, gene therapy, stem cell therapy, and biochemical nerve conduits have shown great promise in clinical application.
+However, the research needs to be expanded to human subjects.

 References